Saakshyam: Plot

 Meanwhile, the child is carried to a soil mine, where the truck dumps him along with the soil.
 A Hindu saint sees the child, takes him to Kasi, and leaves him in a temple.
 A childless couple, Siva Prasad and his wife, are there to pray for a child and are overwhelmed to see him.
 The temple priest names him Viswaagna because it is nature's order for them to raise the child.
 Later, the couple leaves for the United States with the child.

 20 years later, Siva Prasad and his wife are shown to be celebrating the success of their company.
-A reporter asks about their son Viswa, who would be taking over the multi-billion dollar empire, but Siva Prasad states that Viswa is not interested in taking over the business as he is interested in developing games.
-Viswa and his friends are introduced.
-They are in the process of developing a new video game, which they are sending in to a company to be released.
+A reporter asks about their son Viswa, who would be taking over the multibillion-dollar empire, but Siva Prasad states that Viswa is not interested in taking over the business as he is interested in developing games.
+Viswa and his friend are shown to be in the process of developing a new video game, which they are sending to a company to be released.

 Unfortunately, their game is rejected due to a lack of culture.
 Viswa and his friend run into a girl named Soundarya Lahari, a Hindu spiritual preacher who came to the US to preach on Indian mythology.
 Viswa is instantly smitten, so he and his friend follow her to get her help in adding cultural elements to their game.
 However, Soundarya is offended by their offer of money and says flatly that culture is not something to be sold.
 Viswa and his friend help Soundarya's sister and brother-in-law secure jobs using his influence, which leads to Soundarya reluctantly agreeing to help Viswa.

 She introduces the group to Valmiki, her childhood friend and an IT professional who has an interest in Indian mythology.
 He helps by giving them a unique idea for a game which resembles Viswa's life story, about a boy whose entire family was killed by villains and the five elements of nature taking revenge on the villains through the boy.
 Viswa is impressed by Valmiki's idea and hires him to develop the game.